patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ### Helper text

 Use helper text to display critical secondary information that helps users input correct information on their first attempt.
-Describe any conditions for their inputted information to prevent unnecessary errors, like specifying that a name for a new file or asset must be a unique one.
+Describe any conditions for their inputted information to prevent unnecessary errors, like specifying that a name for a new asset must be a unique one.

 ### Popovers